eProsima/fastdds-visualizer-plugin/docs/rst/getting_started/tutorial.rst

 ^^^^^^^^^^

 We hope this example served as a useful resource for getting a grasp on the basics of *eProsima DDS Visualizer Plugin*.
-Feel free to explore the :ref:`User Manual <dynamic_data_types_sec>` section to learn more about its various features and configuration options.
+Feel free to explore the :ref:`User Manual <user_manual_start>` section to learn more about its various features and configuration options.